Dur4nt3/admindash_project/README.md

 It should be mention that the design implemented isn't one-to-one, there are several nuances.

-*JavaScript was only used to switch between dark and light mode*

-**Skills demonstrated: Intermediate HTML, Intermediate CSS, basic JavaScript**
+**Skills demonstrated: CSS Grid, implementing a dashboard from a given design, basic light/dark mode**

-**Webpage responsiveness: THIS PROJECT WILL NOT DISPLAY PROPERLY ON A MOBILE PHONE**
+**Webpage responsiveness: THIS PROJECT WILL NOT DISPLAY PROPERLY ON MOBILE DEVICES**